Capital, Liquidity, and Organization

 |Time to Required Funding|

-(3) The Tier 1 common capital ratio is determined by dividing Tier 1 common capital by risk weighted assets.
+(2) The common equity tier 1 capital ratio is determined by dividing common equity tier 1 capital by risk weighted assets.

 Global Excess Liquidity Sources